safayet08/eqWorks-internship-assignment/README.md

 ![Alt text](reverseGraph.PNG?raw=true "Title")

 Final topological ordering for the given task: `41 112 39 100 21 73 20 97 94 56 102 36 `

+(If you run the `main.py` file in this project, you'll get this ordering)